imixs/imixs-marty/doc/util/imageinterceptor.md

 # Image Interceptor

-The org.imixs.marty.ej.ImageIntercepter class provides a mechanism to resize new uploaded images.
+The org.imixs.marty.util.ImageIntercepter class provides a mechanism to resize new uploaded images.
 The behavior can be configured through the imixs.property file.